This page was reviewed under our medical and editorial policy by

 Adenocarcinoma is considered a carcinoma subtype.
 It develops in organs or other internal structures.
 The other main subtype of carcinoma is squamous cell carcinoma, which usually occurs in the skin.

-Your glands help your body function properly and keep organs moist.
+Glands help the body function properly and keep organs moist.
 If glandular cells begin growing out of control, spurred by mutations that occur in the body’s DNA replication process, they may form tumors.
 Some tumors in glandular cells are not cancerous.
 They’re called adenomas.
 The malignant tumors are adenocarcinomas, which overtake healthy tissue inside an organ and may spread to other parts of the body.

 Adenocarcinomas are generally first seen as a thickened, plaque-like white mucous membrane, according to the National Cancer Institute.
 They often spread easily through the soft tissue where they occur.

 Many organs have glandular cells.
 Adenocarcinoma is often identified by its specific type, such as exocrine cancer in the pancreas, invasive ductal carcinoma in the breast or endometrial cancer in the uterus.
-Adenocarcinoma is most prevalent in the following diseases:
+Adenocarcinoma is most prevalent in the cancers below.

 It’s possible for adenocarcinoma to appear in the brain, usually from cancer that has metastasized from other areas of the body.
 Adenocarcinoma may also develop elsewhere in the body.

 Risk factors for adenocarcinoma vary depending on cancer type.
 It’s important to remember that risk factors don’t guarantee a cancer diagnosis; rather, they increase the odds of developing it.
-Some risk factors may be something you’re able to change, such as lifestyle factors.
+Some risk factors may be something patients are able to change, such as lifestyle factors.

 Other risk factors include: